wso2/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.store.feature/src/main/resources/admin_new/Readme.txt

 Note : Only the Services and Site folders along with the jaggery.conf file is required at the runtime.

-5. Source and other files - Includes the react files (source code) of the Publisher Portal React Application.
+5. Source and other files - Includes the react files (source code) of the Admin Portal React Application.